 “Our actions will show that we belong to the truth, so we will be confident when we stand before God.”
 (1 John 3:19 NLT).

 Many times, people seem to forget that even if our lies are not detected by those around us, God always knows when we are lying.
 This fact should not be our motivation for being truthful.
-While it is definitely something to be aware of, honesty and truthfulness are a reflection of the character of God within us.
-Honesty and truthfulness are a result of the light of Christ on our lives.
+While it is definitely something to be aware of, honesty and truthfulness are a reflection of the character of God within us, rather than the discomfort we feel because we know He is watching.
+Honesty and truthfulness should be a natural outgrowth of our relationship with the Lord.
+They should be a result of the light of Christ on our lives.
 If everything we do or say takes place in the light, there is no room for the darkness of lies.

 A lie reveals a lot more about our character and our relationship with God than most of us would care to think about.
-But think about it we must, because we should all be striving for the best relationship possible with God.
-We should all cherish and protect the positive changes that come over us as a result of a good relationship with the Father.
+But think about it we must, because we should all be striving for the best relationship possible with Him.
+We should all cherish and protect the positive changes that take place in us, and in our lives, as a result of a good relationship with the Father.

 The words of Thomas Jefferson should speak loudly to us even all these years after his death.
 We do not want ‘liar’ to be the word that pops into peoples’ heads when they hear our name.

 Make truthfulness a living part of who you are.